simonwahll/wahllcontent/dart/dart/lambda.md

 }
 ```

 Here we call out function `f` with the argument of a lambda.
-At the end of function `f` we then evaluate its expression.
+At the end of function `f`, we then evaluate its expression.

 When running this program you will get the following output: